AceGabrielFigueroa/Wen-Fresh/README.md

 6. Run the in terminal `ngrok http 5000`

 7. In twilio, use messaging incoming hooks to communicate with the applications

+# Using the service
+Simply text the number that you have choosen in twilio with a image of a reciept!